-A small subpopulation of patients with extremely elevated levels of LDL-C, estimated to be approximately 300 patients in the U.S., suffer from homozygous familial hypercholesterolemia, or HoFH.
-HoFH is a serious and rare genetic disease and patients with HoFH lack or have dysfunctional receptors and as a result, cannot remove LDL particles and LDL-C from the blood.
-As a result, untreated HoFH patients typically have LDL-C levels in the range of 450 mg/dL to 1,000 mg/dL.
-MTP inhibitors and ApoB antisense drugs are approved therapies to treat patients with a clinical or laboratory diagnosis of HoFH.
+A small subpopulation of patients with extremely elevated levels of LDL-cholesterol, estimated to be approximately 300 patients in the U.S., suffer from homozygous familial hypercholesterolemia, or HoFH.
+HoFH is a serious and rare genetic disease and patients with HoFH lack or have dysfunctional LDL receptors and cannot remove LDL particles and LDL-cholesterol from the blood.
+As a result, untreated HoFH patients typically have LDL-cholesterol levels in the range of 450 mg/dL to 1,000 mg/dL.
+Microsomal transfer protein (MTP) inhibitors and ApoB antisense drugs are approved therapies to treat patients with a clinical or laboratory diagnosis of HoFH.
 Given the serious safety concerns with these therapies, specifically hepatotoxicity, the FDA has restricted their usage to this narrow subpopulation.